malcolmgreaves/auto-gfqg/doc/train_biterm_topic_model-btm.md

 The `voca.txt` file consists of every unique word in the corpus and the `doc_wids.txt` file consists of indicies of all words that occur in each sentence.

-Note that sentences are treated as each line of text in the original input file.
-In our case, this file is `$DEV/data/from_authors/biology-sentence_per_line-lematized_no_stopwords`.

 ### NOTE
 Make sure that `DEV` is where you checked out the `auto-gfqg` and `BTM` repositories.